 These guidelines are based on the latest science and real world feedback from thousands of athletes to help you perform better and enjoy your bike ride more.
 Research shows that by simply following these guidelines on the day of an event, cyclists were able to maintain their pace 26% longer.
 This was compared to their existing brand of nutrition consumed as normal.
 Find out more here.

 An ideal pre-race breakfast is light and high in carbohydrates with a little bit of protein too.
 Porridge, toast and rice pudding are good options for carbohydrate.
 A poached egg or omelette would be a good source of protein.
+HIGH5 Sports Granola has been specially formulated to sustain your energy levels and reduce fatigue.

 Caffeine gives you both a physical and mental boost.
 When taking part in tough sport events like a sportive, it helps to increase your endurance performance.
 This means you can go faster than before without any extra training!